Skip to content ↓

 Gatsby Benchmark 7 – Encounter’s with further and higher Education

-Students are taught about the full range of learning opportunities available to them in PSHE and careers meetings, and enrichment.
-The careers fair is an example of an opportunity where they will have accessed a full range of learning providers by age 16.
+The careers fair is an example of an opportunity where student will have accessed a full range of learning providers by age 16.
 They are encouraged to attend open days of places of learning they might be considering applying to at age 16, or making back up applications to.
 This is part of the PSHE programme as well as encouraged in careers meetings.

 By age 18, students that are considering university will have had the opportunity to go to annual the UCAS Exhibition, and are encouraged to attend the university open days for those that they are considering, or subject specific open days that are widely advertised.